 While I am a veteran of the non-profit world, I am also a perpetual student.
-In discovering answers to these questions, I have found that for leaders to raise their profile, and strengthen their philanthropy, they must collaborate with community so they can create meaningful strategic partnerships, capitalize on the prestige partnerships can afford and leverage these strategic relationships so all parities benefit.
+In discovering answers to these questions, I have discovered in order to raise their profile and strengthen their philanthropy, organization leaders must collaborate with community so they can create meaningful strategic partnerships, capitalize on the prestige partnerships can afford and leverage these strategic relationships so all parities benefit.

-I am honored to support you on this journey as you build capacities for your organization.
+I am honored to support you on this journey as you build your organization’s capacity and strengthen your philanthropy.